Role of RAS in Climate Change and Disaster Risk Management

 Since its inception, the GFRAS Annual Meeting has involved a thematic component, field trips and a functional component (focused on network strengthening).
 Since 2017, the Annual Meeting also includes a policy dialogue session, to better position RAS and GFRAS in international policy debates, highlight the relevance of RAS to achieving international development goals and to increase the visibility of RAS.

-Building on the experience of previous GFRAS meetings, the capacity assessments of GFRAS regional networks, and on the expertise, knowledge, and experiences of participants, the three objectives of the 2019 Annual Meeting are to:
+Building on the experience of previous GFRAS meetings, the capacity assessments of GFRAS regional networks, and on the expertise, knowledge, and experiences of participants, the three objectives of the 2019 Annual Meeting were to:

 - identify and define good practices, best-fit approaches, and strategies to develop, strengthen, and maintain resilience in vulnerable communities to climate change and disasters;